Open-Health-Manager/standard-patient-health-record-ig/temp/pages/_includes/usecases.md

 ### Data Intake/Transfer
 ![./Design-DayMadeOfGlass-DataImportExport.jpg](./Design-DayMadeOfGlass-DataImportExport.jpg){:width="100%"}
-> Import/export of a personal smartphone using near field communications and architectural surface glass.
+> Import/export of a patient smartphone using near field communications and architectural surface glass.
 Day Made of Glass.
 Copyright Corning.

  Many architects and developers consider making data available 'over the wire' via RESTful interfaces to be sufficient for all of their data transfer needs.
-The thinking being that remote data fetch of personal health information (PHI) from an EHR solves the majority of use cases around missing or inaccessible data.
+The thinking being that remote data fetch of patient health information (PHI) from an EHR solves the majority of use cases around missing or inaccessible data.
 This thinking relies on a number of ableist assumptions, however, such as the patient being awake and cogent (i.e. not unconscious in the emergency room).
 Or that the patient is old enough to have a smartphone (i.e. not an infant or toddler).
 Or that the patient isn't senile or have other cognitive difficults (i.e. not having a stroke).
 As such, it's critically important that PHR designers think about how data is transferred into/out of the PHR, especially in "Break the Glass" scenarios used by Emergency Responders and during Intake Procedures.
 Technologies like Bluetooth, NFC tags, QR codes (SMART Cards), and related technologies offer many design opportunities for streamlining the transfer of data at the point of care, without having to go to a computer terminal and search for URLs and juggle usernames and passwords.

 ### Proximity Awareness & Near Field Communications
 ![./Design-DayMadeOfGlass-ProximityDataTransfer.jpg](./Design-DayMadeOfGlass-ProximityDataTransfer.jpg){:width="100%"}